nicolaschan/minecraft-backup/README.md

 ## Features
 - Create backups of your world folder
 - Manage deletion of old backups
-  - "thin" - keep last 24 hourly, last 30 daily, and use remaining space for monthly backups
+  - "thin" - keep last 24 hourly, last 30 daily, and use remaining space for weekly backups
   - "sequential" - delete oldest backup
 - Choose your own compression algorithm (tested with: `gzip`, `xz`, `zstd`)
-- Works on vanilla -- no plugins required
+- Works on vanilla (no plugins required)
-- Able to print backup status and info to the Minecraft chat
+- Print backup status to the Minecraft chat

 ## Install
 ```bash